bitrise-io/devcenter/_articles/troubleshooting/frequent-ios-issues.md

 ## Duplicated Schemes

 If you have multiple Schemes in your Xcode Project or Workspace with the **exact same name**, Xcode will select one of these Schemes/Configurations **randomly** when building your project.
-This can result in random build success / failure, and if you check the raw Xcode output you'll see something like this: `xcodebuild: error: Scheme YOUR_DUPLICATED_SCHEME is not currently configured for the test action` when it fails.
+This can result in random build success / failure, and if you check the raw Xcode output, you'll see something like this: `xcodebuild: error: Scheme YOUR_DUPLICATED_SCHEME is not currently configured for the test action` when it fails.

 This can also happen if you use CocoaPods and one of your Pods have the same name as your project.